pierreberchtold/gatsby-cockpit-advanced-layout/README.md

 Programmaticaly create project pages and use Gatsby image features.

 ### Part 3
-Use Cockpit layout field in your Gatsby project.
+Use Cockpit layout field with custom components in your Gatsby project.